Alvinislazy/Previewnator/README.md

 ## Usage

 Right click on a single folder or a group of folders.
 Click Merge selected or process individually.
 That's it! , You'll find the output video in the parent folder with "Reel" or "Preview" prefix.

+## Features

+- **Deep Windows Integration**: Full cascading context menu support for folders and multiple file selections.
+- **Accurate Color Pipeline**: High-precision 16-bit RGB processing for EXR sequences, replicating the standard scene-linear to sRGB view transform found in professional viewers like mrViewer.
+- **Hardware Acceleration**: Automatic detection and utilization of Intel QuickSync (QSV), NVIDIA NVENC, and AMD AMF hardware encoders for blisteringly fast exports.
+- **Autonomous Dependency Management**: Zero-config setup.
+The tool automatically detects, downloads, and manages a local FFmpeg binary if it's not found on the system path.
+- **Multi-threaded Batching**: Process dozens of shots simultaneously or sequentially with prioritized resource allocation.
+- **Configurable Overlays**: Built-in burnt-in metadata including frame numbers, filenames, and timecodes.

 ### Context Menu
 - **Merge Selected**: Combines multiple selected sequence folders into a single preview reel.